nap2000/docs/xls-default-values.rst

 Dynamic Images
 --------------

-Images are a special case because you can dynamically specify an image URL as the default value of a question.
-If the Android device or
-WebForm is online this image will then be downloaded.
+You can dynamically specify an image URL as the default value of a question.
+If the Android device or WebForm is online this image will then be downloaded.
 One application of this might be if you had an image question with an appearance of
 **annotate**.
 The image URL can be selected from a list of drawing schematics, the selected image would then be downloaded and the user would be able to annotate the selected schematic.